 Vomiting and nausea are some of the common side effects of prescriptions and medical therapies.
 For some critical conditions the medication is crucial and there are no alternatives that do not have nausea as a side effect.
 One such example is chemotherapy, which is used by almost 4 million individuals to battle difficult diseases.
 In these cases, people can often turn to CBD to manage the medication-induced-nausea while the medical therapy continues to manage the original condition.

 Mild nausea is typically managed with over-the-counter products (Pepto Bismol, Dramamine, Kaopectate and others) or changes in lifestyle.
-But, when it is commonly reoccurring people may use prescribed medications or search out alternatives, such as CBD.
+When it is commonly reoccurring people may use prescribed medications or search out alternatives, such as CBD.

 CBD may be recommended to people who suffer from frequent nausea by friends or family who have experienced their own relief with CBD.
 In addition to these personal stories, it is important to evaluate and understand what the medical and scientific research is telling us about CBD for vomiting and nausea:

-- A 2019 scientific review2 states that “cannabidiol extracts are being used increasingly in the general population for many non-FDA approved indications, frequently including nausea and emesis.”
+- A 2019 scientific review* states that “cannabidiol extracts are being used increasingly in the general population for many non-FDA approved indications, frequently including nausea and emesis.”

-- A 2019 study3 concluded based on the existing evidence from numerous trials that cannabinoids were beneficial in appetite stimulation and improvement of nausea,
+- A 2019 study* concluded based on the existing evidence from numerous trials that cannabinoids were beneficial in appetite stimulation and improvement of nausea,

-- A 2011 study6 concluded that “Preclinical research indicates that cannabinioids, including CBD, may be effective clinically for treating both nausea and vomiting produced by chemotherapy or other therapeutic treatments.”
+- A 2011 study* concluded that “Preclinical research indicates that cannabinioids, including CBD, may be effective clinically for treating both nausea and vomiting produced by chemotherapy or other therapeutic treatments.”

-- A 2014 article in the European Journal of Pharmacology7 confirmed, “Cannabis has long been known to limit or prevent nausea and vomiting from a variety of causes.”
+- A 2014 article in the European Journal of Pharmacology* confirmed, “Cannabis has long been known to limit or prevent nausea and vomiting from a variety of causes.”

 Early medical findings suggest that CBD reduces nausea and vomiting by moderating the body’s response to stimuli.
 CBD indirectly regulates the body’s endocannabinoid receptors as compared to binding directly to the receptors (as THC does with the CB1 and CB2 receptors).
 This allows CBD to manage and run interference on the mechanics that cause nausea and vomiting.
 More specifically, research* suggests that CBD produces its anti-emetic/anti-nausea effects by indirect activation of a set of receptors (somatodendritic 5-HT(1A) autoreceptors) in the brain (specifically the Dorsal Raphe Nucleus).

-In addition, CBD’s effects on reducing nausea have been attributed to its influence on serotonin receptors (7), so that there is less stimulation on the vomiting triggers in the brain.
+In addition, a study* shows CBD’s effects on reducing nausea have been attributed to its influence on serotonin receptors, so that there is less stimulation on the vomiting triggers in the brain.
 This has also been shown to ease anxiety, which can help individuals to manage the stress of chronic nausea.

 While considerable evidence demonstrates that manipulation of the endocannabinoid system regulates nausea and vomiting It is important to note that not all chemicals from the hemp and cannabis plant are showing the same effects.
 In fact, one study* on CBG (cannabigerol) shows that it can cancel out and prevent the anti-nausea and anti-emetic (anti-vomiting) effects of CBD.
 Based on these results it is recommended that people turning to CBD for nausea or vomiting relief use a CBD isolate product (THC Free) rather than a full spectrum product which has trace amounts of other cannabinoids.

 As you can see, there is strong evidence starting to be released about using CBD to help with nausea and vomiting.
 If your life is frequently effected by these symptoms it may be a good time to start exploring CBD as an alternative.
-If you are interested in buying CBD, visit our online store for US Hemp Authority Certified products.
-Products with pure CBD (no THC or other cannabinoids) are a great place to start, and you can add our most popular products to your cart with a single click below.
+If you are ready to try CBD for your nausea or vomiting, you can shop CBD on our website.
+We offer high quality US Hemp Authority Certified products at great prices.